power-f-GOD/teach-me-ui/doc.md

 `promisedDispatch()` is a [Promise](https://developer.mozilla.org/en/docs/Web/JavaScript/Reference/Global_Objects/Promise)-d variant of Redux's `dispatch()`.
 It is useful in cases where you want to make sure the store is updated before dispatching an action or you want to perform a task or dispatch an action after the store has been updated.

-It resolves with the current or updated value of state [the store].
+It resolves with an object representing the action dispatched.

 `callNetworkStatusChecker()` checks to ensure a user is still connected to the internet after a long period of waiting for a specific network task to complete e.g. signing up or signing in.